you-edu/you-education/README.md

 **Built with ❤ for better education**

-Transform your learning experience with YouEducation - where AI meets education to create personalized, visual, and interactive
+Transform your learning experience with YouEducation - where AI meets education to create personalized, visual, and interactive learning.